Estimation and Inference in Factor Copula Models with Exogenous Covariates: Introduction

 \section{Introduction}

 Factor copula models have been successfully introduced as a means to cope with data of high cross-sectional dimensionality; see, e.g., \cite{kj13}, \cite{crts15}, and \cite{ohpa17}.
 The use of a latent factor structure offers an economically intuitive yet flexible way to multivariate modeling that parsimoniously handles commonly encountered characteristics of financial time series like, for example, the tail asymmetry and tail dependence described by \cite{hansen94}.
 Recently, some research effort has been devoted to incorporate time variation and exogenous information to factor copula models; see, e.g., \cite{crts15}, \cite{ohpa18}, \cite{opetal20}, and \cite{kj20}.
-Among these studies, the closest to ours are the investigations of \cite{ohpa18} and \cite{opetal20}, who, by utilizing the generalized autoregressive score (GAS) framework of \cite{cretal13}, consider specifications with latent factors and time-varying loadings that may depend on exogenous information.
+For example, \cite{ohpa18} and \cite{opetal20}, by utilizing the generalized autoregressive score (GAS) framework of \cite{cretal13}, consider specifications with latent factors and time-varying loadings that may depend on exogenous information.
 We contribute to this literature by introducing a class of factor copula models with exogenous, (partly) observable \textit{factors}, an idea reminiscent of \cite{bertal05}, \cite{boetal09}, and \cite{stwa05}.
-Thus, contrary to the above cited factor copula models, we take a step back and treat the, possibly group-specific, loadings as time-invariant constants---a concession in the name of tractability that frees us from the necessity of specifying parametric marginals [e.g., \cite{ohpa18}] or a closed form likelihood of the copula [e.g., \cite{opetal20}] and thereby allows for a large variety of `covariate-augmented' factor copulas, nesting the model \cite{ohpa17} as a special case.
+Contrary to the above cited factor copula models, we take a step back and treat the, possibly group-specific, loadings as time-invariant constants and the SMM estimator employed here is build on the \textit{un}conditional copula---a concession in the name of tractability that frees us from the necessity of specifying parametric marginals [e.g., \cite{ohpa18}] or a closed form likelihood of the copula [e.g., \cite{opetal20}] and thereby allows for a large variety of `covariate-augmented' factor copulas, nesting the model \cite{ohpa17} as a special case.